paritytech/substrate/frame/alliance/README.md

   members to enforce.
 Similar to a Charter or Code of Conduct.
 - Announcement: An IPFS CID of some content that the Alliance want to announce.
 - Member: An account that is already in the group of the Alliance, including three types:
-  FoundingFellow, Fellow, or Ally.
+  Fellow, or Ally.
 A member can also be kicked by the `MembershipManager` origin or retire by itself.
 - Fellow: An account who is elevated from Ally by other Fellows.
-- FoundingFellow: Operationally equivalent to a Fellow, but set by Root in the initialization of the Alliance.
 - Ally: An account who would like to join the Alliance.
 To become a voting member (Fellow), it will need approval from the `MembershipManager` origin.
 Any account can join as an Ally either by placing a deposit or by nomination from a voting member.